 Mixed views were received on the distribution of new housing within the HMA.
-Option 2 (a greater role for other towns) received the most support with 26 comments.
+Option 2 (a greater role for other towns) received the most support.
 Reasons given for this include: consider this to be by far the most sustainable of the growth distribution options and the one with the greatest potential to realise the provision of housing at a level to meet needs in the housing market area, sites are available within or in the main towns in sustainable locations, allows most buildings in towns, while allowing villages to remain as villages and not become suburbs, and if urban areas within South Derbyshire are development and made more attractive places to work and live, these areas will mature and more amenities will spring up.

-The second most popular option was option 1 (concentrating most development in and adjoining Derby) with 23 comments.
+The second most popular option was option 1 (concentrating most development in and adjoining Derby).
 Reasons given for this include: consider option 1 to be the most sustainable as it includes the highest level of development in and adjoining Derby, the settlement with the largest number of services and facilities available to residents, concentrating around Derby will minimise essential travelling times, provides the Derbyshire HMA with the most flexible strategy in being able to meet housing demand and the new housing could benefit from and support the existing local centre within Derby.

-Option three (a greater role for rural settlements) received the third most positive responses with 13 comments.
+Option three (a greater role for rural settlements) received the third most positive responses.
 Reasons given for this include: provides the most flexible strategy in being able to meet housing demand and is constant with national guidance, several villages and smaller towns need housing to retain younger people, the impact should be spread more evenly across the district, and demand will exist across the district meaning such requirements should be met otherwise the monetary gap between urban and rural housing will expand, making if more difficult for less affluent people to live in rural areas.

-Three comments have been received which support option 4 (new settlement), one who would consider this option and two respondees who would support this option if it was affordable.
+Option 4 (new settlement) was the least popular option Two consultees who supported option 4 stated if it was affordable.
 There were however numerous negative comments regarding a new settlement such as: would not maximise the areas potential during the plan period, the option is unrealistic expensive and unlikely to be very unpopular, this option would be contrary to the policies listed in PSS3 and similar planning policies, is unsuitable as developing any new settlement should be a last resort, this option would take up significant amount of countryside, would be a large process and a new settlement was dismissed as an option in the RSS at an early stage.